reichlab/docs.zoltardata/docs/index.md

 # Zoltar - The Forecast Archive

-Welcome to the documentation site for [Zoltar](https://www.zoltardata.com/), a system developed by [the Reich Lab](http://reichlab.io/) in the [Department of Biostatistics and Epidemiology](http://www.umass.edu/sphhs/biostatistics) at the [University of Massachusetts Amherst](https://www.umass.edu/) to store time series forecasts along with tools to browse, analyze, visualize, and score them.
+Welcome to the documentation site for [Zoltar](https://www.zoltardata.com/), a system developed by [the Reich Lab](http://reichlab.io/) in the [Department of Biostatistics and Epidemiology](http://www.umass.edu/sphhs/biostatistics) at the [University of Massachusetts Amherst](https://www.umass.edu/) to store time series forecasts.

 ## Introduction